maako fangajei [resume] [linkedin]

 future plans

-Over these next few years, I’m hoping to a) further my technical expertise in my area of research, and hopefully pursue a research interest of my own; and b) examine politics and policy from a STEM-tinted lens, hopefully interning in the public sector to apply my own learnings to real life, solving real issues on a larger societal scale.
+Over these next few years, I’m hoping to a) further my technical expertise in my area of research, and hopefully pursue a research project of my own; and b) examine policy from a STEM-tinted lens, hopefully interning in the public sector to apply my own learnings to real life, solving real issues on a larger societal scale.

 Another beautiful Alaska scene